eddienko/owl-pipeline/content/docs/prologue/architecture.md

 In essence Owl serves as very simple scheduler that accepts job descriptions, queues them and submits them for execution keeping track of progress.

+## Pipeline definition file

+When we refer to pipelines we understand parameterized jobs.
+The typical user chooses which pipeline to run from those available in the system and submits a job with its own particular parameters.
+To do that the user only needs to write a **pipeline definition file (PDeF)** which includes the name of the pipeline to run, the arguments needed to run it and a request for resources.
 ## Job Lifecycle

 In order to run a particular job (pipeline) users write a pipeline definition